Astrolabe quadrant, engraved brass

 Published in:

-Kjeld von Folsach, Torben Lundbæk and Peder Mortensen (eds.): Sultan, Shah and Great Mughal: the history and culture of the Islamic world, The National Museum, Copenhagen 1996, cat.no.
+Kjeld von Folsach, Torben Lundbæk and Peder Mortensen (ed.): Sultan, Shah and Great Mughal.
+The History and Culture of the Islamic World, National Museum, Copenhagen 1996, cat.
 78;

-Kjeld von Folsach: Art from the World of Islam in The David Collection, Copenhagen 2001, cat.no.
+Kjeld von Folsach: Art from the World of Islam in the David Collection, Copenhagen 2001, cat.
 595;

-Rafael Valencia Rodríguez [et al.]: Ibn Khaldun: the Mediterranean in the 14th century: rise and fall of empires, exhibition in the Real Alcazar of Seville May - September 2006, Fundación El Legado Andalusi, Granada 2006, pp. 48-49;
+Rafael Valencia Rodríguez et al.: Ibn Khaldun.
+The Mediterranean in the 14th Century, Rise and Fall of Empires, Fundación El Legado Andalusi, Granada 2006, pp. 48-49;

-Andrea Gropp, Werner Pöhling (eds.): Häuser der Weisheit: Wissenschaft im goldenen Zeitalter des Islam, Kultur- und Stadthistorisches Museum Duisburg, Mainz am Rhein 2015, fig. 8, p.
+Andrea Gropp and Werner Pöhling (ed.): Häuser der Weisheit.
+Wissenschaft im goldenen Zeitalter des Islam, Kultur- und Stadthistorisches Museum Duisburg, Mainz am Rhein 2015, fig. 8, p.
 12;

-Stig T. Rasmussen: Klassisk arabisk litteratur i oversættelse til dansk: en litteraturhistorisk vejvisende antologi, København 2018, p.
+Stig T. Rasmussen: Klassisk arabisk litteratur i oversættelse til dansk.
+En litteraturhistorisk vejvisende antologi, Copenhagen 2018, p.
 159;

-Joachim Meyer, Rasmus Bech Olsen and Peter Wandel: Beyond words: calligraphy from the World of Islam, The David Collection, Copenhagen 2024, cat.
-10, pp. 130-131;
+Joachim Meyer, Rasmus Bech Olsen and Peter Wandel: Beyond Words.
+Calligraphy from the World of Islam, Davids Samling, Copenhagen 2024, pp. 130-131, cat.10;